Alachisoft/NCache-Docker/README.md

 NCache is used by hundreds of companies all over the world in mission critical applications.
 See more details about NCache at [www.alachisoft.com](https://www.alachisoft.com).
 NCache documentation can be found at [www.alachisoft.com/resources/docs/](https://www.alachisoft.com/resources/docs/).

-This repository contains official docker images for NCache.
+This repository contains official docker files for NCache.

 ## Issues